Health Professions and Occupations Act

 CHCPBC will continue to have a Board and committees that consist of equal numbers of both non-licensee public members and licensees, however, all positions on the Board will be filled by appointment.
 CHCPBC is currently compliant with the requirements for a competency-based Board under the HPOA.

-The Superintendent will be responsible for recruiting and recommending, both licensee and non-licensee candidates, to the Minister of Health for appointment to the Board.
+The Health Professions and Occupations Regulatory Oversight Office will be responsible for recruiting and recommending, both licensee and non-licensee candidates, to the Minister of Health for appointment to the Board.
 The HPOA has removed the process of elections of licensees to the Board.

 Board members have a fiduciary duty to the College and the public.